bjorng/erlang.github.io/_posts/2021-3-16-jam-vs-beam.md

 That is, the operands come before the operator.
 Each operator pops its operand off the stack, computes the result, and pushes the result back to the stack.

+Here is how the code for expression would look like for JAM:

     arg_0          % Push the value of function argument 0 (A) to the stack pushInt_3      % Push the integer 3 to the stack arith_times    % Pop two elements, multiply them, and push the result